decert-me/rareskills-solana-course/src/en/chapter_30.md

 Similar to the current implementation, it would first send all the lamports to the destination address.

-However, instead of erasing the data and transferring it to the system program, close would write a special 8 byte sequence called the CLOSE_ACCOUNT_DISCRIMINATOR. ([original code](https://github.com/coral-xyz/anchor/blob/v0.25.0/lang/src/lib.rs#L273)):
+However, instead of erasing the data and transferring it to the system program, `close` would write a special 8 byte sequence called the `CLOSE_ACCOUNT_DISCRIMINATOR`. ([original code](https://github.com/coral-xyz/anchor/blob/v0.25.0/lang/src/lib.rs#L273)):

 ![Anchor account discriminator](https://static.wixstatic.com/media/935a00_24b182dead824479901e064b4ae16dda~mv2.png/v1/fill/w_740,h_42,al_c,q_85,usm_0.66_1.00_0.01,enc_auto/935a00_24b182dead824479901e064b4ae16dda~mv2.png)